Tonyukuk: Early years

-He was born around 646, near Tuul River in Ashide tribe.
-He fled the Tang dynasty in 679 and joined Elteriš in 681.
+Tonyukuk was born around 646, near Tuul River in the land of the Ashide tribe.
+He fled the Tang dynasty in 679 and joined Ilterish Qaghan in 681.

-Chinese sources state that Tonyuquq's name was Yuanzhen, and he learned all Chinese traditions and was aware of the gaps in the borders and the Chinese wall.
+Chinese sources state that Tonyukuk's name was "Yuanzhen," and he learned all Chinese traditions and was aware of the gaps in the borders and the Chinese wall.
 While he was supervising the surrendered clans in Chanyü military governorship, he was dismissed and jailed by the military governor Changshih.

-During Elteriš's reign
+During Ilterish Qaghan's reign

-Although he lost early wars against Xue Rengui, he was formidable force in establishing Turkic Khaganate.
-In 687, another invasion of Tang by Elteriš and Ashide Yuanzhen began.
-Empress Dowager Wu commissioned the ethnically Baekje general Heichi Changzhi, assisted by Li Duozuo, to defend against Turkic attack and they were able to defeat Turk forces at Huanghuadui (modern day Shuozhou, Shanxi) causing Turk forces to flee.
+Although he lost early wars against Xue Rengui, he was a formidable force in establishing the Second Turkic Khaganate.
+In 687, the Tang invaded Göktürk land again.
+Empress Dowager Wu commissioned the ethnically Baekje general Heichi Changzhi, assisted by Li Duozuo, to defend against Turkic attack and were able to defeat the Turkic forces at Huanghuadui (modern day Shuozhou, Shanxi) causing the Turkic forces to flee.

-During Qapγan's reign
+During Qapaghan Qaghan's reign

-In 703, he was sent by qaγan for marriage proposal to the Wu Zhou dynasty.
-Wu Zetian accepted the proposal, in exchange Wu Yanxiu was released on khagan's order.
-However, Emperor Zhongzhong's accession changed political climate.
-Marriage was cancelled.
+In 703, he was sent by Qapaghan Qaghan for a marriage proposal to the Wu Zhou dynasty.
+Wu Zetian accepted the proposal, in exchange Wu Yanxiu was released on the Khagan's order.
+However, Emperor Zhongzhong's accession changed the political climate, causing the cancellation of the marriage.

-In 712, he commanded Tujue army during Battle of Bolchu which proved disastrous for Turgesh army.
+In 712, he commanded a Turkic army during Battle of Bolchu which proved disastrous for the Turgesh army.

-During Inäl's reign
+During Inel Qaghan's reign

-He was not in active politics during Inäl's reign and accepted him as a legitimate ruler.
+He was not in active politics during Inel Qaghan's reign and accepted him as a legitimate ruler.
 Although this did not cost him his life and was spared, perhaps because of his great authority and his age.
 Another reason would the fact that he was Bilge Qaghan's father-in-law.

-During Bilgä's reign
+During Bilge Qaghan's reign

-In 716 he was appointed to be Master Strategist (Bagha Tarkhan) by his son-in-law Bilgä Qaγan.
+In 716 he was appointed as master strategist (bagha tarkhan) by his son-in-law Bilge Qaghan.

-Chinese sources state that Bilgä Qaγan wanted to convert to Buddhism, establish cities and temples.
-However, Tonyukuk discouraged him from this by pointing out that their nomadic lifestyle was what made them a greater military power when compared to Tang dynasty.
-While Turks' power rested on their mobility, conversion to Buddhism would bring pacifism among population.
+Chinese sources state that Bilge Qaghan wanted to convert to Buddhism and establish cities and temples.
+However, Tonyukuk discouraged him from this by pointing out that their nomadic lifestyle was what made them a greater military power when compared to the Tang dynasty.
+While the Turks' power rested on their mobility, conversion to Buddhism would bring pacifism among population.
 Therefore sticking to Tengriism was necessary to survive.

-In 720 Tang chancellor Wang Jun proposed a plan to attack Bilgä Qaγan along with the Baximi, Xi, and Khitan.
-Emperor Xuanzong also recruited Qapγan Qaγan's sons Bilgä Tegin and Mo Tegin, Yenisei Kyrgyz Qaγan Qutluğ Bilgä Qaγan and Huoba Guiren to fight against Tujue.
-Tonyukuk cunningly launched first attack on Baximi in 721 autumn, completely crushing them.
-Meanwhile Bilgä raided Gansu, taking much of the livestock.
-Later that year Khitans, next year Xi were also crushed.
+In 720 the Tang chancellor Wang Jun proposed a plan to attack Bilge Qaghan' along with the Baximi, Xi, and Khitan.
+Emperor Xuanzong also recruited Qapaghan Qaghan's sons Bilgä Tegin and Mo Tegin, Yenisei Kyrgyz Qaγan Qutluğ Bilgä Qaγan and Huoba Guiren to fight against the Turks.
+Tonyukuk launched a first attack on Baximi in the autumn of 721, completely crushing them.
+Meanwhile Bilge raided Gansu, taking much of the livestock.
+Later that year the Khitans, the next year the Xi were crushed.